The point of it...

 In the Concord menu, choose Compute | Relationships:

 These are only relevant if your word list has any lemmatised entries, or it is a case-sensitive word list and you wish processing to respect case-sensitivity.
+If full lemma processing is checked, each individual joined form will be checked in the relationships computation.

 Column for relation